-Type (no. of inclusive tests) Median (IQR), days 99th percentile, days Antibody/antigen laboratory (4) 17.8 (13.0-23.6) 44.3 IgG/IgM-sensitive laboratory (3) 23.1 (18.4-28.8) 49.5

-IgG-sensitive rapid screening (6) 31.1 (26.2-37.0) 56.7 IgG-sensitive supplemental (2) 33.4 (28.5-39.2) 58.2 Western blot (viral lysate) (1) 36.5 (31.0-43.2) 64.8
+14410 = 1000 material median, mediana mediana (1441) and 55 m person median person by test ty Type (no. of inclusive tests) Median (IQR), days 99th percentile, days Antibody/antigen laboratory (4) 17.8 (13.0-23.6) 44.3 (fourth-generation laboratory test) IgG/IgM-sensitive laboratory (3) 23.1 (18.4-28.8) 49.5 (third-generation laboratory test) IgG-sensitive rapid screening (6) 31.1 (26.2-37.0) 56.7 (third-generation POCT) IgG-sensitive supplemental (2) 33.4 (28.5-39.2) 58.2 Western blot (viral lysate) (1) 36.5 (31.0-43.2) 64.8

-The authors concluded that 99% of HIV infections would be picked up by fourth-generation tests by 45 days post-exposure, and most by 50 days post-exposure using third-generation tests.
-All tests were capable of detecting infection by 3 months post-exposure.
+The authors concluded that 99% of HIV infections would be identified by fourth-generation tests by 45 days post-exposure, and most by 50 days post-exposure using third-generation tests.
+All tests were capable of detecting infection by 90 days post-exposure.

-Atypical results on antiretroviral treatment
+Atypical results on ART

-Post-exposure prophylaxis, PrEP and early ART initiation in acute infection can blunt the HIV antibody response [69] yielding non-reactive, atypical or non-progressive HIV serology in a setting in which the HIV viral load is likely to be undetectable.
-BASHH/BHIVA PrEP guidelines [74] recommend that atypical test results in individuals taking, or after recent, PrEP should be discussed with a regional expert and investigated further for possible seroconversion and the Antiviral Unit of PHE Colindale should be informed (non-identifying information sent to csuqueries@phe.gov.uk).
+Post-exposure prophylaxis, PrEP and early ART initiation in acute infection can blunt the HIV antibody response [71] yielding non-reactive, atypical or non-progressive HIV serology in a setting in which the HIV viral load is likely to be undetectable.
+BHIVA/BASHH guidelines on the use of HIV PrEP [76] recommend that atypical test results in individuals taking, or after recent, PrEP should be discussed with a regional expert and investigated further for possible seroconversion and the Antiviral Unit of PHE Colindale should be informed (non-identifying information sent to csuqueries@phe.gov.uk).

-Diagnosing breakthrough HIV infections on PrEP is challenging and may involve multiple tests including western blot, RNA and proviral DNA molecular assays [74].
+Diagnosing breakthrough HIV infections on PrEP is challenging and may involve multiple tests including western blot, RNA and proviral DNA molecular assays [76].
 Any sudden increase in the level of reactivity in a repeat sample in a diagnostic assay, even if still below the negative cut-off, should be considered suspicious and monitored.
 Anyone with atypical HIV tests on PrEP should undergo repeat testing 4 and 8 weeks after PrEP cessation.
-See boxes 1 and 2 for more information:
+See boxes 1 and 2 for more information.

-Box 1: Atypical HIV results: what to look for
+Box 1 Atypical HIV results: what to look for

-1 Low signals near to cut-off in screening assays (including either just below or below cut-off) 2 Seroreversion on follow-up specimens 3 Discrepant results between assays 4 Slow development of antibody/antigen signals in subsequent samples 5 Weak and/or incomplete banding patterns on line immunoassay or western blot
+/1 1 Low signals near to cut-off in screening assays (including either just below or below cut-off) 2 Seroreversion on follow-up specimens 3 Discrepant results between assays 4 Slow development of antibody/antigen signals in subsequent samples 5 Weak and/or incomplete banding patterns on line immunoassay or western blot

-Box 2: HIV tests available at Reference Laboratory Services at PHE Colindale
+Box 2 HIV tests available at Reference Laboratory Services at PHE Colindale

-1 Wide range of assays (non-standard commercial and in-house enzyme-linked immunosorbent assays, proviral DNA and novel sequencing) 2 Western blot to determine antibody-specific responses

-3 Collation of test results from a variety of platforms to determine PrEP interference with particular assays 4 Referral to clinic specialising in atypical serological responses to HIV infection (difficult diagnoses)
+1 Wide range of assays (non-standard commercial and in-house enzyme-linked immunosorbent assays, proviral DNA and novel sequencing) 2 Western blot to determine antibody-specific responses 3 Collation of test results from a variety of platforms to determine PrEP interference with particular assays 4 Referral to clinic specialising in atypical serological responses to HIV infection (difficult diagnoses)

-8 Barriers to HIV testing and interventions to address these issues
+8 Barriers to HIV testing and interventions to address them